Free · Fast · Privacy-first

 Minified HTML from a build pipeline

-After running a build that minifies HTML, beautify the output to verify the minifier did not accidentally remove required attributes or collapse adjacent elements incorrectly.
+After running a production build that minifies HTML, beautify the output to verify the minifier did not accidentally remove required attributes, collapse adjacent elements incorrectly, or strip comments that contained build metadata.
+Comparing the beautified production output against the development source is the fastest way to catch minifier bugs before they reach customers and cause hard-to-reproduce rendering issues.

 When to use this guide